-The Consequences Chart (below) sets forth recommended consequences for violations of our established behavior guidelines.
+The following chart of progressive strategies and consequences sets forth recommended responses to violations of our established behavior guidelines.
 Disruptive and disrespectful behavior that goes beyond classroom intervention will be referred to the Principals, who will in turn work with students and families to seek a solution.
 Teachers and the school administrators retain the discretion to modify disciplinary procedures and consequences, and/or to take more severe and immediate action when deemed necessary and appropriate.